snabbco/snabb/src/lib/README.md

 scanning forward.

-The distance travelled while scanning for the matching hash is known as the /displacement/.
+The distance travelled while scanning for the matching hash is known as the *displacement*.
 The table measures its maximum displacement, for a number of purposes, but you might be interested to know that a maximum displacement for a table with 2 million entries and a 40% load factor is around 8 or 9.
 Smaller tables will have smaller maximum displacements.